 Since a washing machine control board provides voltage to nearly all of the washer's electrical components, a faulty board may not be sending power to the drain pump during the drain cycle.
 You can inspect the board for signs of burning or a shorted-out component.
 You can also use a multimeter to test for incoming power to the drain pump after reviewing the appliance's wiring diagram.
 If no voltage is present when the washer is in the drain cycle, it's likely the control board is defective and will need to be replaced.

 Check to see if the drain hose is kinked or crushed.
-If your washer "dances" during cycles, it may have moved and kinked the hose.
-The drain hose could be clogged with lint or hair.
+If your washer "dances" during cycles, it may have moved and kinked the hose or the drain hose could be clogged with lint or hair.
 You can use a thin, long-handled brush to clean the hose.

 The lid switch assembly prevents the washer from spinning when the lid is open.
 If the lid switch assembly fails, the washer will not drain.
 To determine if the lid switch assembly is defective, use a multimeter to test each of the lid switches for continuity.
 If a lid switch does not have continuity, replace it.